TONY MONTANA -THE OUTFIT

 " I AM THE REAL TONY MONTANA "

-You've seen Casino based off Tony Montana's good friend Tony Spilotro.
-Tony Montana was investigated for his friends murder but was in jail at the time of the murder for conspiracy charges.
-He hoped his good friend had left the country but you know the story he ended up buried in the cornfield.
+You've seen Casino based off Tony Montana's good friend Tony Spilotro and Michael Spilotro.
+Tony Montana was investigated for his friends murders but was in prison at the time of the murders for other conspiracy charges.
+He hoped his good friends had left the country but you know the story they ended up buried in the cornfield.

 Tony Montana, said Capone had no choice but to incorporate Giancana after he helped start a rival Chicago syndicate called the 42 Gang ( a gang Tony Montana's older brother was apart of ).

 “He was into some things with a bunch of guys, including Milwaukee Phil and the English brothers, and they were robbing and shaking down so many joints that Capone took notice of them,” he said.
 “They were young and he figured he’d better bring them on board.”